brettonw/sort-images.pl/README.md

 # sort-images.pl
-Mac-based script to sort images by EXIF data
+Mac-based script to sort images in icloud drive by EXIF data.